Frequently Asked Questions About Walt Disney World

 You’ll get a good deal just by purchasing through the regular Undercover Tourist website.
 However, if you have some time before your trip, you can save a few more dollars.
 Sign up for the FREE MouseSavers Newsletter and the Hot Deals emails in order to access even better ticket deals from Undercover Tourist.
 The newsletter contains a private link that offers access to deeper discounts on Undercover Tourist tickets than those available to the general public.

 If you have lots of time, be aware that Undercover Tourist almost always puts two or three specific Disney World tickets on sale each month and announces this in a Hot Deals email around the end of the month.
 If the tickets that are on sale aren’t the ones you want, wait and check the next month.
-I would recommend that you wait and watch for a deal on the tickets you want until they go on sale, or until the end of May.
-If the specific tickets you want don’t go on sale, go ahead and buy at the end of May through the private newsletter link, because ticket prices may go up at the beginning of June.
+We recommend that you wait and watch for a deal on the tickets you want until they go on sale, or until about 9 months after the most recent ticket price increase.
+If the specific tickets you want don’t go on sale, go ahead and buy at the end of that month through the private newsletter link, because ticket prices tend to go up about every 10-12 months.

 Unused theme park admissions and “plus” features on the old Park Hopper tickets issued prior to January 2, 2005 never expire.